Mission, Objectives, and Outcomes

-- assisting the College of Health Sciences and Human Services and the university at large in achieving their missions.
+- assisting the Jesse D. Jones College of Science, Engineering and Technology and the university at large in achieving their missions.

 2. are critical thinkers and anticipate, identify and evaluate hazardous conditions and practices, and implement effective hazard control strategies in such areas as accident prevention, safety management, occupational health, industrial hygiene, loss/risk control management, ergonomics, emergency planning and response, and environmental health and safety;